Rajesh295-dev/gautamAuto/README.md

 ## Introduction

-GautamAuto is a modern and innovative automobile dealership company that prioritizes interactiveness and responsiveness in its web platform.
+GautamAuto is a modern and innovative automobile dealership company prototypr website that prioritizes interactiveness and responsiveness in its web platform.
 By utilizing cutting-edge programming languages and technologies such as JavaScript, Next.js, React, REST API, and MongoDB, GautamAuto ensures an exceptional user experience for its customers.

 ## JavaScript: Interactivity at its Best